ustckun/USTC-Software2013/README.md

 ## gNAP: Genetic Network Analyse and Predict ##

-This software contains four parts, dealing with seperate functions in forward and backward modeling of GRN(Genetic Regulatory Network) analyse.
+This software contains four parts, dealing with separate functions in forward and backward modeling of GRN(Genetic Regulatory Network) analyse.
 #####1.
 Start#####
 #####2.
 Monitor#####
 #####3.
 Result#####